tdwg/dwc/docs/rdf/index.md

 <http://dbpedia.org/resource/Starry_night> | <http://xmlns.com/foaf/0.1/maker> | <http://viaf.org/viaf/9854560>
 dbres:Starry_night | foaf:maker | viaf:9854560

 In the second row of Table 2, the full IRIs are given.
-In the third row namespace abbreviations are used to shorten the IRIs.
-The following fragments of RDF shows the triple in RDF/XML and Turtle serializations of the triple shown in Table 2:
+In the third row, namespace abbreviations are used to shorten the IRIs.
+The following fragments of RDF show the triple in RDF/XML and Turtle serializations of the triple shown in Table 2:

 **Example 1:**